aricodes-oss/aricodes/content/posts/building-a-pi-cluster.md

 # Why did you build this?

 I'm so glad you asked.
 Unfortunately, that would be a rant worthy of its own post.
 Good news: I will be making that post!
 For now though, let's just carry on with the cluster itself.

+# Why not Kubernetes?

+I'm going to level with you, The Internet, I'm not a fan of Kubernetes.
+I'm not running a Google-scale operation out of my house.
+I'm *really* not a fan of YAML.
+I don't need the complexity of Kubernetes, nor do I need the overhead associated with it.
+If I'm going to have to write YAML, it's going to be YAML that I already now - like `docker-compose` specifications.
+That's exactly what swarm mode runs off of.

+TL;DR "swarm mode fits my needs and involves less configuration"

 # What you need